Wels catfish: Size

 The maximum total length may possibly exceed 3 m with a maximum weight of over 200 kg.
 Such lengths are rare and unproven during the last century, but there is a somewhat credible report from the 19th century of a wels catfish of this size.
 Brehms Tierleben cites Heckl's and Kner's old reports from the Danube about specimens 3 m long and 200–250 kg in weight, and Vogt's 1894 report of a specimen caught in Lake Biel which was 2.2 m long and weighed 68 kg.
 In 1856, K. T. Kessler wrote about specimens from the Dnieper River which were over 5 m long and weighed up to 400 kg.
 (According to the Hungarian naturalist Ottó Hermann [1835-1914], catfish of 300–400 kilograms were also caught in Hungary in the old centuries from the Tisza river.)

+Reports even exist from Sweden of exceptional, but unverified specimens in the 19th and early 20th centuries, prior to the species' widespread decline in the country.
+In 1891, zoologist Wilhelm Lilljeborg described the capture of a 127.5 kg wels in a fyke-net from lake Ivö.
+In 1921, a wels weighing approximately 140 kg was found dead at a hydroelectric dam on the Emån.
+In August 1870, a wels measuring 6 Swedish ells (corresponding to 3.56 m), and elsewhere described as weighing 180 kg, was reportedly captured from Lake Båven, near Eskilstuna by angler Anders Petter Karlsson.
+The specimen was thereafter purchased, and its skin and skeleton were donated to the local school museum.
+In modern Sweden, the official rod-caught record for the species is a 60.1 kg fish caught from the Emån in 1981.

 Exceptionally large specimens are rumored to attack humans in rare instances.
 This claim was investigated by extreme angler Jeremy Wade in an episode of the Animal Planet television series River Monsters following his capture of three fish, two of about 145 lb and one of 164 lb, of which two attempted to attack him following their release.
 A report in the Austrian newspaper Der Standard on 5 August 2009, mentions a wels catfish dragging a fisherman near Győr, Hungary, under water by his right leg after he attempted to grab the fish in a hold.
 The man reported he barely escaped from the fish, which he estimated to have weighed over 100 kg.